-One of the top things to do when in Dublin Ireland is the spend a day at the Guinness Storehouse.
+One of the top things to do when in Dublin Ireland is to spend a day at the Guinness Storehouse.
 Dublin is one city that you need to give some time to, there is so much to see and do.
 It would be such a shame only to give it a day or two.

 Why you should spend a full day at the Guinness Storehouse, let us count away the hours for you: